babsonnexus/stream-link-manager-for-channels/README.md

 .\slm.bat install
 ```

 3. You will be given one last chance to decide if you want to do the installation.
-Note that an installation will remove any previous instance of <b>Stream Link (+Files +Playlists) Manager for Channels</b> at that location.
+Note that an installation will remove any previous instance of <b>Streaming Library Manager for Channels</b> at that location.
 This is unlike the "upgrade" below which will maintain all your files and settings.

 ![image](https://github.com/user-attachments/assets/a93612b4-2159-47ae-8ccb-d959078bea8b)